nvmandi7/autoencoder-playground/README.md

 # autoencoder-playground

-WIP
+WIP \
-Not committing data files
+Not committing data files \
-Most work moved to BirdVAE project
+Most work moved to BirdVAE project for now